Complex PTSD and Inpatient Treatment

 Who Benefits from Complex PTSD Inpatient Treatment?

 Each client’s family stands to benefit nearly as much as the client.
 Having a loved one return to a more positive state of mind and maintain their sense of self is a tremendous gift.
 If you have never dealt with someone who suffered from a mental health breakdown and nearly lost themselves, it’s a difficult situation to understand.
+Likewise, we work with family members to provide education, focusing on their healing at home as well as how to better support a loved one overcoming trauma for sustainable healing and change.

 However, the relief experienced when the person finally receives effective treatment is unmatched.
 The staff and counselors benefit as well.